-User-defined groups contain values relevant to your IT environment, such as user and computer names, sensitive file locations, trusted IP addresses, and so on.
-Like other groups, they contain information that you can use in rules and filters.
-This topic provides steps to add and edit values in user-defined groups.
-You can also create rules that auto-populate user-defined groups with values.
-See Auto-populate user-defined groups using a SEM rule for details.
+User-defined groups allow you to create groups of values relevant to your IT environment, such as user and computer names, sensitive file locations, trusted IP addresses, and so on.
+Similar to other groups, user defined groups contain information that can be used in rules and filters.

 How rules and filters use user-defined groups

-Following are a few rules that depend on user-defined groups:
+Below are a few example rules that depend on user-defined groups:

 - A rule that stops SEM from blocking accounts in a user-defined group of trusted administrator accounts.

 - A second rule that sends out an alert when an account in the same user-defined group of trusted admin accounts logs in or makes changes.

 - A rule that checks a user-defined group containing trusted IP addresses to see if it should block a certain IP address.